mendix/docs/content/en/docs/refguide/installation/install.md

 Congratulations on installing Mendix Studio Pro!
 Now you are ready to start modeling your apps.

 You can start with the [Studio Pro Overview](/refguide/studio-pro-overview/) for details on Studio Pro's UI and shortcuts, or you can move straight to [App Modeling](/refguide/modeling/).

-Happy modeling!